hashicorp/nomad/website/source/docs/http/json-jobs.html.md

 ### Template

-Nomad allows runtime template rendering, that could be used for populating configs using Nomad Consul KV data, Nomad runtime variables or Vault data.
-Consul-Template is utilized for template rendering.
+The `Template` block instantiates an instance of a template renderer.
+This creates a convenient way to ship configuration files that are populated from environment variables, Consul data, Vault secrets, or just general configurations within a Nomad task.

+Nomad utilizes a tool called [Consul Template][ct].
+Since Nomad v0.5.3, the template can reference [Nomad's runtime environment variables][env].
+For a full list of the API template functions, please refer to the [Consul Template README][ct].

 `Template` object supports following attributes:

-* `SourcePath` - Specifies the path to the template to be rendered.
-Mutally exclusive with `EmbeddedTmpl` attribute.
+* `SourcePath` - Specifies the path to the template to be rendered. `SourcePath` is mutually exclusive with `EmbeddedTmpl` attribute.
+The source can be fetched using an [`Artifact`](#artifact) resource.
+The template must exist on the machine prior to starting the task; it is not possible to reference a template inside of a Docker container, for example.

 * `EmbeddedTmpl` -  Specifies the raw template to execute.
-Mutally exclusive with `SourcePath` attribute.
+One of `SourcePath` or `EmbeddedTmpl` must be specified, but not both.
+This is useful for smaller templates, but we recommend using `SourcePath` for larger templates.

 * `DestPath` - Specifies the location where the resulting template should be rendered, relative to the task directory.

-* `ChangeMode` - Specifies the behavior Nomad should take if the rendered template changes.
-The possible values are: `noop`, `restart`, `signal`
+- `ChangeMode` - Specifies the behavior Nomad should take if the rendered template changes.
+The default value is `"restart"`.
+The possible values are:

+  - `"noop"` - take no action (continue running the task)
+  - `"restart"` - restart the task
+  - `"signal"` - send a configurable signal to the task

 * `ChangeSignal` - Specifies the signal to send to the task as a string like "SIGUSR1" or "SIGINT".
-This option is required if the `change_mode` is `signal`.
+This option is required if the `ChangeMode` is `signal`.

 * `Splay` - Specifies a random amount of time to wait between 0ms and the given splay value before invoking the change mode.
 Should be specified in nanoseconds.

 ```json